Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Sailing in Croatia from Split: MedSailors Croatia Discovery

 At 14:00, our skipper came to the check-in booth, and then we walked to our yacht, Amroth.
-We dropped our bags in our cabins and also had a safety and general briefing.
+We dropped our bags in our cabins and had a safety and general briefing.

 And that was it, it was time to sail away!